 Find services and resources here

-The Department of Health and Human Services oversees and regulates the use of pharmacotherapies in healthcare in the state of Victoria.
-The Drugs and Poisons Unit advises on key requirements for health professionals on prescribing controlled drugs including Schedule 8 drugs.
-Licence and permit requirements for prescribing pharmacotherapies are processed via the Drugs and Poisons Unit.
+The Department of Health oversees and regulates the use of pharmacotherapies in healthcare in the state of Victoria.
+The Medicines and Poisons Regulation unit advises on key requirements for health professionals on prescribing controlled drugs including Schedule 8 drugs.
+Schedule 8 permits to prescribe pharmacotherapies are processed by Medicines and Poisons Regulation (for online forms see Online forms – drugs and poisons regulation - health.vic.

 The following resources provide information on policy & clinical best practice guidelines -